zhy555/AMLS_21-22-_SN21091927/AMLS/Final/task1/README.md

 CNN model:

-libraries: csv, numpy, os, shutil, sklearn, datetimes, tensorflow-gpu, matplotlib, keras, keras.processing P.S. the version of tensorflow-gpu is 2.6.0, the version of keras is 2.6.0, and the CUDA version is 11.2, while the GPU is 3060ti and Nivida driver is in version 496.76, the cuDNN version is 8.1.0.
+libraries: csv, numpy, os, shutil, sklearn, datetimes, tensorflow-gpu, matplotlib, keras, keras.processing

+P.S. the version of tensorflow-gpu is 2.6.0, the version of keras is 2.6.0, and the CUDA version is 11.2, while the GPU is 3060ti and Nivida driver is in version 496.76, the cuDNN version is 8.1.0, the Python version is 3.9.7.
 This is a workable environment The code may not work if there is a version mismatch among Nivida driver, tensorflow-gpu, CUDA and cuDNN.
 I spend a lot of time solving the environment issue, and if there is a environment problem when you run the code, please contact me.

 1. run the image_info_read.py file.
 It will output two folders called train and test.
 You do not need to do this if there are existing folders
 2. run the CNN_model.py.